Skip to main content

 RUCIO_ENABLE_SSL

-By default, the rucio server runs without SSL on port 80.
+By default, the Rucio server runs without SSL on port 80.
 If you want to enable SSL set this variable to True.
 If you enable SSL you will also have to provide the host certificate and key and the certificate authority file.
 The server will look for hostcert.pem, hostkey.pem and ca.pem under /etc/grid-security so you will have to mount them as volumes.
 Furthermore you will also have to expose port 443.

 RUCIO_SSL_PROTOCOL